2023 update: Lending Club no longer offers peer-to-peer lending on its platform.

 - Guarantee/Warranty Issues – 0 complaints

-Considering the thousands of people who transact business with Lending Club, 138 complaints on various issues is to be expected, particularly since those complaints go all the way back to 2013.
+Considering the thousands of people who transact business with Lending Club, 138 complaints on various issues are to be expected, particularly since those complaints go all the way back to 2013.

 Miscellaneous Complaint Websites